Henry055/RokucraftWiki/docs/roleplay/roleplay-rules.md

 3. **No Mary-Sue Characters** - *Your character can't be perfect and have no flaws.
 To keep characters realistic they should have flaws and not be overly powerful without training.*

-4. **No Arguing (OOC)** - *We ask that you don't argue over roleplay out of character, if there's a disagreement over something like someone else god-modding it's important to remain mature and provide reasons and examples instead of arguing.*
+4. **No Arguing (OOC)** - *We ask that you don't argue over roleplay out of character, if there's a disagreement over something like someone else god-modding it's important to remain mature and provide reasons and examples instead of arguing.
+If the disagreement persists contact the relevant nation leader as they are experienced roleplayers who will be able to help.
+In some situations staff may get involved.*

 5. **No Powergaming** - *You aren't allowed to control someone else's character without the player's consent.
 This includes things like really hurting them or killing them.*

 6. **Make it clear when you are roleplaying** - *We have a roleplay channel where roleplay should be done to make it clear what you're saying is in roleplay and not cause confusion.*

 7. **You must earn roleplay skills**[^1] - *You have to actively earn and perfect your abilities.
-You can't just give them to yourself or say you earnt them in your backstory.*
+You can't just give them to yourself or say you learnt them in your backstory.*

 8. **Names should try and fit with Avatar lore** - *We ask you to try and have character names fit with our server and Avatar lore.
 There are some useful <a href="https://www.fantasynamegenerators.com/avatar-last-airbender-names.php" target="_blank">name generators</a> out there to help you!*